Hellenistic Palestine

 Seleucid rule began in 198 BCE under Antiochus III the Great, who, like the Ptolemies, allowed the Jews to retain their customs and religion.
 However, financial strains due to obligations to Rome led to unpopular measures, such as temple robberies, which ultimately resulted in Antiochus III's death in 187 BCE.
-His successors faced similar challenges, with internal conflicts and external pressures leading to dissatisfaction among the local population.
+His successors faced internal and external conflicts that sowed dissatisfaction among the local population.
 The Maccabean Revolt, led by Judas Maccabeus, highlighted the growing unrest and resistance against Seleucid authority, eventually leading to significant shifts in power dynamics within the region.

-The local Hasmonean dynasty emerged from the Maccabean Revolt, with Simon Thassi becoming high priest and ruler, establishing an independent Judea.
-His successors, notably John Hyrcanus, expanded the kingdom and maintained relations with Rome and Egypt.
-However, internal strife and external pressures, particularly from the Seleucids and later the Romans, led to the decline of the Hasmonean dynasty.
+The Hasmonean dynasty emerged from the Maccabean Revolt, with Simon Thassi becoming high priest and ruler, establishing an independent Judea.
+His successors, notably John Hyrcanus, greatly expanded the territory controlled by the kingdom by military conquest in Seleucid held areas, while maintaining diplomatic relations with Rome and the Ptolemies.
+However, internal strife and external pressures from the Seleucids and later the Romans, led to the decline of the Hasmonean dynasty.
 The intervention of the Roman general Pompey in the 63 BCE Siege of Jerusalem, marked the end of independent Hasmonean rule.
-The region was annexed by the Roman Republic, marking the end of Hellenistic Palestine and the beginning of client Roman Judea.
-The dynasty's official end came in 40 BCE when Herod the Great was crowned king of Judea by the Romans, solidifying Roman control over the region.
+The region was annexed by the Roman Republic, marking the end of the Hellenistic period in Palestine, and the beginning of Roman rule of Palestine, which brought Roman Judea under its rule.
+The dynasty's official end came in 40 BCE when Herod the Great was crowned as a client king of Judea by the Romans, solidifying Roman control over the region.

 Macedonian rule

-The beginning of the Hellenistic Period is marked by the conquest of Alexander the Great (333 BCE).
-When Alexander died in 323, he had no heirs that were able to take his place as ruler of his empire, so his generals divided the empire among themselves.
+The beginning of the Hellenistic Period is marked by the conquest of Alexander the Great who defeated Persian forces led by Darius III in the Battle of Issus in 333 BCE (near present day Iskanderun, which bears his name).
+He led his forces on to besiege and conquer Tyre at the beginning of 332 BCE, ending that year with the siege and conquest of Gaza, following unsuccessful months long resistance by these two fortified cities.
+Gaza was largely destroyed, its people killed or captured, and rebuilt and resettled by people in its immediate environs willing to live under Alexander's rule.
+Curtius reports that Alexander also destroyed the city of Samaria and expelled its inhabitants after Samaritans lynched Andromachus, the governor of Syria there, and re-established the city as a Macedonian military colony.

+When Alexander died in 323 without heirs his generals fought to divide the empire among themselves.
+Palestine and Phoenicia were especially coveted due to the geostrategic location, as well as the productive economic strength of their coastal cities and role of their ports in Mediterranean trade networks.
+Two of these generals, Ptolemy I Soter and Seleucus I Nicator, emerged as the founders of two eponymous dynastic empires, the Ptolemaic Empire and the Seleucid Empire, who would battle each other in the Syrian Wars for control over Palestine for most of the Hellenistic period.